aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 **Credits**

-USQ Rulebook 2024 is brought to you by staff members in USQ’s Gameplay Department, especially those on the rules team.
+USQ Rulebook 2024 is brought to you by staff members in USQ's Gameplay Department, especially those on the rules team.

 **Authors:**
 David Banas Jr.